rgibson2/pychell_rvs/README.rst

 If all goes well, the code should start printing helpful messages as it runs, including best fit parameters as fits finish.
 An output directory will also be created in the current folder called ``GJ_699_default_test_run``.
 This folder contains the global parameters dictionary (stored in a .npz file) used throughout the code and sub folders for each order.
 Each sub folder contains the following:

 1. Fits - Contains the forward model plots for each iteration.
-Also contains ``.npz`` files with the following keys:
+The spectral numbers are in chornological order.
+Also contains .npz files with the following keys:
     - wave : The wavelegnth solutions for this spectrum, np.ndarray, shape=(n_data_pix, n_template_fits)
     - models : The best fit constructed forward models for this spectrum, np.ndarray, shape=(n_data_pix, n_template_fits)
     - residuals : The residuals for this spectrum (data - model), np.ndarray, shape=(n_data_pix, n_template_fits)